Are you easy to follow as a leader?

 A couple of good questions to ask yourself: Do people want to follow my lead?
 Why would they want to follow me?

 The best example I know of a followable leader is Jesus.
-Consider some of the reasons He was able to develop such loyalty among the people He led — why He was easy to follow.
+Considering some of the reasons He was able to develop such loyalty among the people He led helps us learn why He was easy to follow.

 Here are 7 qualities of an easy to follow leader:

-Remain steadfast – Even through difficult days, a followable leader stays the course.
+Even through difficult days, a followable leader stays the course and keeps his or her character in tact.
 Followers know they can depend on the, resolve, strength and fortitude of the leader during the darkest hours.
-(Jesus went all the way to the Cross!)
+(Jesus remained sinless all the way to the Cross!)

-Display patience – A followable leader extends grace and forgiveness when mistakes are made.
+A followable leader extends grace and forgiveness when mistakes are made.
 They pace the team until the team is ready for greater challenges.
 They equip the team with the proper training and resources to complete assignments.
-(Jesus gave His disciples — and everyone He met — much grace.)
+(Jesus gave His disciples, and everyone He met, much grace.)

-Practice humble servanthood – To be followable, a leader should display humility and be a servant of others — especially those he or she is supposed to be leading.
+To be followable, a leader should display humility and be a servant of others, especially those he or she is supposed to be leading.
 (Jesus washed the disciples feet.)

-Place energy into others – Followable leaders consistently invest in other people.
+Followable leaders consistently invest in other people.
 They give real authority and responsibility as they encourage and develop other leaders.
 They even replace themselves in key positions.
-(Jesus sent the disciples out — and He’s left His church in our hands.)
+(Jesus sent the disciples out and He’s left His church in our hands.)

 Would you follow a leader with such qualities?